cpp-linter/cpp-linter-hooks/README.md

 ```

 > [!NOTE]
-> Starting from version v1.0.0, this pre-commit hook uses Python wheel packages ([clang-format](https://pypi.org/project/clang-format/) and [clang-tidy](https://pypi.org/project/clang-tidy/)) instead of the previous clang-tools binaries.
-The wheel packages provide better cross-platform compatibility and easier installation.
-For more details, see the [Migration Guide](MIGRATION.md).
+> Starting from version **v1.0.0**, this pre-commit hook now relies on Python wheel packages — [clang-format](https://pypi.org/project/clang-format/) and [clang-tidy](https://pypi.org/project/clang-tidy/) — instead of the [clang-tools binaries](https://github.com/cpp-linter/clang-tools-static-binaries).
+The wheel packages are lighter, easier to install, and offer better cross-platform compatibility.
+For more information, see the [detailed migration notes](docs/migration-notes.md).

 ## Output